 - companies like company x

 - company x competitors

-In a nutshell, lukewarm traffic is either familiar with you or know what you do, and usually, this type of traffic is more expensive to acquire compared to the ice cold traffic.
+In a nutshell, lukewarm traffic is either familiar with you or knows what you do.
+Usually this type of traffic is more expensive to acquire compared to ice-cold traffic.

 The goal of your “Someone Peed In The Pool” traffic is to generate leads through some type of conversion funnel that you’ve created or to get them to buy a lower-ticket item.